flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

 !!! tip ""
     *Affected versions: Stable, Development*

-- May be larger than normal at higher than ISA temps.
+- May be larger than normal
 - *Under Investigation*

+#### Fuel Prediction

+!!! tip ""
+    *Affected versions: Stable, Development*

+- Prediction numbers in the F-PLN and FUEL PRED pages are inaccurate.
+- *A fix is in the works.*

 #### Toolbar Pushback Addon